PhilGeek/oxford_perception/seminar_1/seminar_one.markdown

 But if the argument turns on this phenomenological claim, why should Stout accept it?
 Perhaps Cook Wilson things that this is the closest and most specific claim about the relevant phenomenology in the area, and that it is simply not going to do for Stout's purposes.
     2. The Berkelean argument: Only a sensation can resemble a sensation.
 So if representation were mimetic, the Plain Man would be guilty of the "flagrant absurdity".

-5. If we consider sensations as representative this must be so either on the grounds of likeness or covariation with extension.
+D. Fifth, if we consider sensations as representative this must be so either on the grounds of likeness or covariation with extension.
 We must already be acquainted with the likeness or know the covariation.
 But this is impossible if the mediation of our knowledge of extension by sensation means that we depend on such sensations for our knowledge of extension.

 How plausible is the operative epistemological premise?
 Advocates of certain forms of naturalized semantics such as Fodor's correlational psychosemantics would deny any such epistemic assumption.
 So would reliabilists like Goldman.
 What confers justification on belief is that it is formed by a reliable belief forming mechanism, not that we know that it is so formed.
 Are they justified in doing so?
 What does this tell us about CW's argument.